-When you get to Victoria, you may decide you want to spend an extra night there.
+When you get to Victoria, you may decide to spend an extra night there.
 From taking a water taxi to stopping at one of the world’s most beautiful gardens, there’s plenty to do there.
 Alternatively, you can also catch the last ferry back to Washington State for a long but satisfying day.

 A week will give you far more time to explore the island and experience everything it offers.
 You can fit in some great tours and Vancouver Island hikes and set a more relaxed driving speed.

 Your starting point will be Victoria, so you’ll want to take a ferry to Victoria International.
 Once you reach the city, you’ll be ready to start your Vancouver Island road trip adventure.
 You can pick and choose from this list of the best places to stop on Vancouver Island to make your own trip or follow my suggested itinerary below.

 - Day 1 – Victoria

 - Day 3 – Ladysmith to Parksville

 - Day 4 – Parksville to Qualicum Beach to Port Alberni